-How should I store famotidine?
+How should I store cisapride?

-This medicine does not require special storage conditions.
+This medicine does not require any special storage conditions.
 For safety, all medicines should be kept out of the reach and sight of children.

-How do I give famotidine tablets to my pet?
+How do I give cisapride tablets to my pet?

-Try to disguise them in a small quantity of strongly flavoured food that your pet likes.
-Alternatively, the tablets can be placed carefully on the back of your pet's tongue and their mouth held closed until the entire dose has been swallowed.
+Try to disguise the tablets in a small amount of strongly flavoured food that your pet likes.
+Alternatively, they can be placed carefully on the back of your pet's tongue and their mouth closed until the entire dose has been swallowed.

-How long will my pet need to take famotidine?
+How long will my pet need to take cisapride?

+The duration of administration depends on the condition being treated, the response to medication and the development of any adverse side effects.
 Your vet will advise you on the length of time for which you will need to give this medicine.
-This may vary between patients.
+This may vary between patients and can be for the rest of their life.